samuraoka/AutomatingUITestingWPF/README.md

 * FluentNHibernate

 ## To run the project:
-1. Create a Northwind database using the script SqlScript.sql
+1. Create a Northwind database using the SqlScript.sql
 2. Change the connection string in Northwind\Northwind.Logic\Utils\Initer.cs